 A more specific regulation regarding an employer’s responsibilities toward employees on construction, demolition, and excavation sites, including the specific equipment employers must provide.

-The General Duty Clause of the federal OSHA requires that employers provide their employees with a workplace free from recognized hazards likely to cause death or serious physical harm.
+The General Duty Clause of the federal OSHA requires that employers provide their employees with a workplace free from recognized hazards or toxic chemicals likely to cause death or serious physical harm.
 Employers can be cited by OSHA for violating the General Duty Clause if there is a recognized hazard and they do not take reasonable steps to prevent or abate the hazard.

 If you are injured while working on a construction site in New York City, you are likely covered by workers’ compensation insurance.
 New York requires more employers to provide their employees with this type of insurance coverage.